 Our free weekend “road trips” to some of the region’s most historic places provide hands-on learning opportunities for inquisitive Washington College students.
 Road trips take students behind-the-scenes at national museums, put them in front row seats to experience professional theater, and lead them through city streets and down dusty country lanes exploring our nation’s past.

-This semester’s road trips included a day discovering African American history in Talbot County, Maryland with stops at the historic free black “Hill” neighborhood, the Frederick Douglass statue, and the Chesapeake Bay Maritime Museum meeting with community members, scholars, and curators working to preserve and interpret local history.
+This semester’s road trips included a day discovering African American history in Talbot County, Maryland with stops at the historic free black “Hill” neighborhood, the Frederick Douglass statue, and the Chesapeake Bay Maritime Museum.
+We met with community members, scholars, and curators working to preserve and interpret local history.

-In March, we partnered with the Global Education Office to dig-in to the colonial era at Historic Jamestowne and Colonial Williamsburg.
+In March, we partnered with the Global Education Office to explore the colonial era at Historic Jamestowne and Colonial Williamsburg.
 An April road trip found us in Washington, D.C. at the National Museum of the American Indian with students from the Department of Modern Languages.
 See more photos.

 Past Road Trips